abhinema/pub_sub_client/README.md

 # Publisher Subscriber Client and Server
-This is C++ code for Pub/Sub design pattern using Client and Server
+This is C++ code for Pub/Sub design pattern using Receive and Sender

 ### Library Dependencies (Linux Ubuntu 18.04)
 sudo apt-get install libboost-all-dev cmake

 ### Build Commands:

-1. Make build directory.
+##1.
+Make build directory.

-2.a cmake .. -DWITH_INTEGER=ON
+#2.a cmake .. -DWITH_INTEGER=ON
-Will build client_int and server_int for integer event passing from server to client.
+Will build rcv_int and sender_int for integer event passing from sender to receive modules.

-2.b cmake .. -DWITH_STRING=ON
+#2.b cmake .. -DWITH_STRING=ON
-Will build client_string and server_string for string event passing from server to client.
+Will build rcv_string and sender_string for string event passing from sender to receive modules.

 3. Make